AgentO3/evolution-of-a-home-brewer/README.md

     - Let it mash for about 60 mins at 155 degrees
     - While mash is happening bring water in other pot to strike temp
     - Remove sack and let it drain
-    - Sparge by dunking sack in other pot
+    - Sparge by dunking sack in other pot or slowing pouring over hot water
     - Combine other pots water into main pot
     - Bring water to a boil
     - Add hops pellets